bazelbuild/bazel/docs/FAQ.md

 * High-level build language: Projects are described in the BUILD language, a concise text format that describes a project as sets of small interconnected libraries, binaries and tests.
-By contrast, in systems like Make you have to describe individual files and compiler invocations.
+By contrast, with tools like Make you have to describe individual files and compiler invocations.

 * Multi-platform support: The same tool and the same BUILD files can